★★★★★

 • Practice good posture.
 Keep your shoulders relaxed, sit up straight, and bring your head back.

-• When talking on the phone, go hands-free whenever possible.
+• When talking on the phone, go hand-free whenever possible.

 • While using the computer, adjust your keyboard so it is not too high.